TanStack/form/docs/framework/react/guides/basic-concepts.md

 ## Form Instance

 A Form Instance is an object that represents an individual form and provides methods and properties for working with the form.
-You create a form instance using the `useForm` hook provided by the form factory.
+You create a form instance using the `useForm` hook provided by the form options.
 The hook accepts an object with an `onSubmit` function, which is called when the form is submitted.

 ```tsx
 const form = useForm({